hamza-Algohary/queuesim/README.md

 # Queue System Simulator
 This is a program applying the concepts of queueing theory.

-Built using Kotlin, Gtk4 and libadwaita.
+Built using Kotlin, Python, Gtk4 and libadwaita.

 # Building
 ```bash